yquake2/yquake2/doc/040_cvarlist.md

 * **sw_gunzposition**: Z offset for the gun.
-In the original code this was always `0`, which will draw the gun too near to the player if a custom gun field of few is used.
+In the original code this was always `0`, which will draw the gun too near to the player if a custom gun field of view is used.
 Defaults to `8`, which is more or less optimal for the default gun field of view of 80.